Winnipeg sometimes flies under the radar, but it’s a treasure. Discover these brilliant outdoor activities in Winnipeg for your next trip.

 Where to Stay in Winnipeg

-However, if you’re hoping to get out in the countryside to places like FortWhyte Alive, Oak Hammock Marsh, or any of the day trips mentioned here, you’ll probably want to rent a car.
+For out-of-city destinations like FortWhyte Alive, Oak Hammock Marsh, or any of the day trips mentioned above, you’ll want to rent a car.
+Most major rental companies have airport desks.

 Things to do Outdoors in Winnipeg: Read Next